-Glycation is a chemical process resulting from excess glucose in skin fibers, which leads to changes that affect collagen, the structural protein that supports our skin and internal organs.
+Glycation is a chemical process resulting from excess glucose in skin fibers, which leads to changes that affect collagen, the structural protein that supports our skin and internal organs, and plays a part in aging skin.
 Glycation reduces the ability of collagen to keep skin firm and is thought to be the cause of deep wrinkling, age spots and skin thinning.

 This process is believed to begin at about the age of 20.
 It intensifies as we grow older. according to the American Academy of Dermatology, some research has shown that diets containing a lot of sugar and other quick-digesting carbohydrates can accelerate aging; as a result your face can start to “fall.”
 In addition, glycation can lead to other distressing skin changes, including flareups of acne, dehydration, yellowing, and inflammation.